 Safety Tips:

-- If something wrong then turn OFF the power immediately and fix first and then turn ON again.
+- Also, if something goes wrong then turn OFF the power immediately and fix first and then turn ON again.

 - Follow safety steps to avoid damage or danger.